Woman of Characters is now available for pre-order! Click here to reserve your copy.

 I open with this poem that I wrote from a ground-floor bedroom in the airy Manglaralto jungle, encased by brick walls laid by hand with an overhead light flickering into the darkness.
 I open with this poem because it was the first time I addressed the work by name, during the early awakening when I’d begun to grasp the depth of what I had growing inside me.
 I open with this poem because, while it is my debut literary work that I will address as a project, and then a book, it is my child.
 I have been called to create it and give life to it from the blood of my veins and the words of my tongue.
 I’ve been called to do my best with what I have right now, because I believe this work itself is a life-force, demanding space in a world however hostile, however it may land beyond the safety and silence of my body.
 My work is far braver than I am often able to be – my role in this is merely to release it.

 Woman of Characters is an autobiographical collection of prose poems, telling stories of my life online.
-It begins in the early 2000s in the South Calgary suburbs, where my family’s first desktop computer becomes my gateway to a new and mysterious universe.
+It begins in the early 2000s in the South Calgary suburbs, where my family’s first desktop computer is my gateway to a new and mysterious universe.
 It ends in present-day, as a millennial adult working to establish myself online as a writer, maddened by social media addiction and its effect on my life.
-In between this beginning and “end” is a complicated journey of loss, self-discovery, and an earnest (and often futile) search for truth amidst promo codes and motivational quotes.
+In between this beginning and “end” is a complicated journey of loss, self-discovery, and an earnest (and often futile) search for truth amidst a sea of hashtags, promo codes, and motivational quotes.

 Primarily, when I talk about this work, I say it’s about online identities: that they are real, complex, and have a profound effect on our offline lives.
 Millennial adults in the developed world are the last generation whose formidable years are made up of both online and offline memories, distinctly.
-Facebook came to prominence midway through my first year of high school: for adults now in their mid-30s or older, this happened later, if at all; and in the case of Generation Z, we now have teens and young adults who were born into connectivity as we know it today.
+Facebook came to prominence midway through my first year of high school.
+For adults now in their mid-30s or older, this happened later, if at all; and in the case of Generation Z, we now have teens and young adults who were born into connectivity as we know it today.
 In my experience, I’ve noticed that older adults tend to dismiss the problem of social media addiction and invalidate the notion of online identities as legitimate.
-The younger generation, by contrast, may be hooked to their lives of perpetual connectivity, but likely don’t take issue to it, since it’s the only world they know.
+The younger generation, by contrast, may be hooked to their lives of perpetual connectivity, but likely don’t take issue with it, since it’s the only world they know.
 By and large, millennials are the most privileged generation, beyond our position as pioneers of technology with long-running ties to the past.
 We are also known to be the least agreeable, the least happy, and the least personally fulfilled.
-Millennial arrogance and entitlement can be a force for good, like the gumption ensuring that this book will be printed, bound, and in your hands in three months’ time.
-It’s also a defect of our nature and conditioning that’s exacerbated by social media, constant projection, and having far too much information presented at all times.
+Millennial arrogance and entitlement has been known to be a force for good: for instance, the gumption ensuring that this book will be printed, bound, and in your hands in three months’ time.
+It’s also a defect of our nature and conditioning that’s exacerbated by social media, constant projection, and having far too much information presented to us at all times.

 “I don’t want to freak you out, but I think that I may be the voice of my generation.
 Or… at least, a voice.
 Of a generation.” - the fictional Hannah Horvath/Lena Dunham, GIRLS

-At the end of Act 5 (yes, the book is structured in acts) I do not emerge victorious over my demons, dancing happily in tandem with both my online and offline selves.
+At the end, I do not emerge victorious over my demons, dancing happily in tandem with both my online and offline selves.
 Woman of Characters is not a transformation story.
 It is but the beginning of a critical, yet compassionate examination of the lives we live onscreen, the safety (and validity) of the discussions we facilitate there, and a measure of our character in both.
 In the year 2018, we can no longer deny the validity of our online identities and their potential for reverberation beyond our screens.
 While it may not be easy, I do believe it’s possible to live more authentic and compassionate lives after Facebook.
 It is my hope that my stories and insights shared can begin to get us there, and if nothing else, free us to become our most truthful and shameless selves.